Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Proofs of Theorems and

 \section{Proofs of Theorems \ref{main} and \ref{mainmean}}

 We set $\sigma^2=1$ to simplify notation.
 We follow ideas from \cite{CN14, CR15, N1, NS19} and prove a Bernstein-von Mises theorem by proving convergence of the moment generating functions (Laplace transforms) of $\sqrt N \big(\langle \theta, \psi \rangle_{L^2(\mathcal Z)}|D_N - \hat \Psi_N\big)$ with centring as in (\ref{effcent}), which implies weak convergence (in probability), and thus Theorem \ref{main}.
 This follows by obtaining LAN-type approximations of suitable likelihood-ratios within the support of a suitably `localised' posterior distribution.
 The stochastic linearisation as well as the discretisation error are controlled by tools from empirical process theory in Subsection \ref{eprocbd}.
-That one can centre at the posterior mean instead of $\hat \Psi_N$ (i.e., Theorem \ref{mainmean}) then follows from an asymptotic uniform integrability argument.
+That one can centre at the posterior mean instead of $\hat \Psi_N$ (i.e., Theorem \ref{mainmean}) will be proved in Sec.~\ref{tripos}.